mbellehumeur/OHIF-FHIR/README.md

 ```
 The response in this case is a JSON object containing the context information.

-The test hub in this example is the [FHIRcast Javascript sandbox](https://github.com/fhircast/sandbox.js).

 ### PowerCast connector
 The PowerCast connector is  a utility of the Nuance PsOne reporting client.
 It runs on Windows PC and provides a local endpoint for discovery and login.
 It can launch the PsOne client and also provide the FHIRcast topic.
-Specifications aer here:
+Specifications are here:
 [Nuance Powercast](https://connect2.nuancepowerscribe.com/psonesetup/PO-PowerCastIntegrationGuide.pdf).

 #### Configuration